chizer1/DbLocator/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+Please read [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📝 License